AldyPy/seleksister-24/Fotosop/README.md

 Some examples: c 1.63 or saturation 0.4
 ```

 3. Follow those instructions to edit the image the way you want using the gray, saturation, and contrast commands.
-Once done, type use the `done` command to save the file.
+Once done, type the `done` command to save the file.
 You will be prompted to enter a file name.
 4. Here is an example usage:
 ```
 Load image: [FILENAME]